 Run the following command to see if there is any currently running or queued Resurrector activity:

 fix.
 If no task are running, the BOSH Director has probably finished recovering.
 Run

 bosh tasks --recent --all -d ''to view finished tasks.

-Note: You can also apply the steps in this section to any PCF services.
-To further ensure the health of PCF services, use the PCF Healthwatch dashboard and the documentation for each service.
+Note: You can also apply the steps in this section to any Ops Manager services.
+To further ensure the health of Ops Manager services, use the Ops Manager Healthwatch dashboard and the documentation for each service.

-To ensure PAS VMs are running, do the following:
+To ensure that the VMs for TAS for VMs are running, do the following: